oroinc/documentation/user/back-office/reports-segments/reports/custom-reports.rst

 From the Custom Report View Page
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In the main menu, navigate to **Reports & Segments**.
 Custom reports are gathered in sections by the name of the field they are related to.
-Select the required section, navigated further to the desired report, and click it.
+Select the required section, navigate to the desired report, and click it.

 .. image:: /user/img/reports/custom_reports_10.png
    :alt: Navigating to the custom report from the main menu